salgadev/private_nlp/README.md

 # private_nlp
 Natural Language Processing models using private and secure data.
 Powered by OpenMined's tools [PySyft](https://github.com/OpenMined/PySyft) and [SyferText](https://github.com/OpenMined/SyferText).

-## blog post
+## Blog post
-The contents of this repo were featured in a [blog post](https://blog.openmined.org/encrypted-training-medical-text-syfertext/) at [OpenMined's blog](https://blog.openmined.org/)
+The contents of this repo were featured in the [Encrypted training on medical text data using SyferText and PyTorch](https://blog.openmined.org/encrypted-training-medical-text-syfertext/) blog post at [OpenMined's blog](https://blog.openmined.org/)

 ## Disclaimer
 This is an ongoing work in progress.
 Be prepared to tackle coding errors and/or typos.